The Super Stallion 8×8 is a logistics heavy duty vehicle developed and produced by Ashok Leyland, a flagship company of…

 US allies such as Australia, Italy, Denmark, the UK and Spain have also begun acquiring the Raven.
 The UK has been using Raven equipment in Iraq.

 The Royal Danish Army acquired 12 Raven systems in September 2007.
 Three systems are being used by the Huntsmen Corps.
-The remaining are deployed with the Artillery Training Centre.
+The others are deployed with the Artillery Training Centre.
 Around 72 Raven B systems have been acquired by the Netherlands Ministry of Defence at a cost of $23.74m.

-AeroVironment received a $3.6m contract in March 2012 from the US Marine Corps to deliver RQ-11B Raven SUAS and initial spares packages.
+AeroVironment received a $3.6m contract from the US Marine Corps in March 2012 to deliver RQ-11B Raven SUAS and initial spares packages.

-Ground control unit
+Ground control unit of AeroVironment RQ-11 Raven

 The GCU is a compact and lightweight system, which displays real-time videos and images captured by the vehicle’s payload cameras.